HarshwardhanPatil07/AnnDataAI-IBM-Granite-Hackathon-2025/README.md

 ## 🎯 **Hackathon Submission: "AI & Automation Unpacked" June 2025**

-**AnnDataAI** is a revolutionary agricultural intelligence platform that leverages **100% IBM Granite models** on watsonx.ai to provide farmers with AI-powered crop recommendations, disease detection, yield predictions, and intelligent farming guidance.
+**AnnDataAI** is a revolutionary agricultural intelligence platform that leverages **100% IBM Granite models** via **Hugging Face** and watsonx.ai to provide farmers with AI-powered crop recommendations, disease detection, yield predictions, and intelligent farming guidance.

+**🚀 NEW:** Now using IBM Granite models on Hugging Face for enhanced performance and reliability!

 ---